Bay of Skaill

 Continue past the entrance to Skara Brae and you'll find a car park, with a public toilet across the road.
 Clamber over the boulders and you'll reach the beach, with its curving views north and south.
 Keep your eye out for the Hole o'Rowe, a sea-worn hole in the cliffs, and local surfers on their boards in the bay - Skaill is a favourite for catching a wave or two.

-The Bay of Skaill is a favourite for both local and visitors.
+The Bay of Skaill is popular with both locals and visitors.
 You'll often see folk walking their dogs or just breathing in the fresh sea air.
-Why not come and join them?